bengtmartensson/IrpTransmogrifier/README.md

 The Irp parser [IrpMaster](http://www.harctoolbox.org/IrpMaster,html) is based upon a [ANTLR3 grammar](http://www.antlr.org).
-The "new version" ANTLR4 is really not a new version, but a completely different tool, fixing most of the quirks that irritated me in IrpMaster (like the "ugliness" of embedding actions withing the grammar, no left recursion, and much more).
+The "new version" ANTLR4 is really not a new version, but a completely different tool, fixing most of the quirks that irritated me in IrpMaster (like the "ugliness" of embedding actions within the grammar, no left recursion, and much more).
 Unfortunately, this means that using version 4 instead of version 3 is not like updating a compiler or such, but "necessitates" a complete rewrite of the actions.